MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/schema-with-record-definition.md

 When creating a definition you always have to provide a name (as the key in the `fields` dict) and type for each property in your schema, since this is required for index creation and data mapping.

-To use the definition, pass it to the GetCollection method.
+To use the definition, pass it to the GetCollection method or a collection constructor, together with the data model type.

 ```python
 collection = vector_store.get_collection(collection_name="skhotels", data_model_type=pd.DataFrame, data_model_definition=hotel_definition)